-Training Younger Members: Our VPs are all working on creating and mastering teaching methods to instruct newermembers.
-This not only prepares our members and keeps thems engaged, but it also ensures our future VPSs are well trained..
+Training Younger Members: Our VPs are focused on developing and refining teaching methods to train newer members.
+This approach not only keeps our current members engaged and well prepared, but ensures our future VPs are well trained.

-Documentation: The team as a whole is trying to find more organized ways of documenting our prototypes and taking notes on certain systems.
-A few of our VPs have had their teams research different mechanisms like drive bases, intakes, and manipulation devices both as a form of training, and for future reference.
-Most of our documents are transferred digitally to a shared drive in addition to hard copies being maintained in various subteam notebooks.
+Documentation: The team as a whole is creating more organized methods of documenting our prototypes and taking notes on specific systems.
+Several of our VPs have had their teams research different mechanisms, such as drive bases, intakes, and manipulation devices, both as a form of training, and future reference.
+Most of our documents are stored digitally in a shared drive in addition to hard copies maintained in various subteam notebooks.